 How could your example be transferred to other protected areas and how could your experience be shared with others?

 Other regions could benefit from integrating Cape May’s example.
 A few Asian countries are home to other subspecies of horseshoe crab; Carcinoscorpius rotundicauda, Tachypleus tridentatus and Tachypleus gigas are the most predominant in these areas.
 They exist here, but, their populations are being threatened by overharvesting as well.
 Developing partnership programs and inviting decision-makers to Cape May could provide an opportunity to help sustain this ancient species and other species that depend on them.

 Exposure to what’s going on is crucial; showing people how important the Delaware Bay is to birding and how powerful birding tourism is.
-If one does not know of their importance, or their interconnectivity, they are less likely to vote in their favor.
+If one does not know their importance or their interconnectivity, they are less likely to vote in their favour.

 Between, summer programs, tours, and fundraising events, night walks, bonfires, and weekend-long sporting events, Cape May County has made use of its local, unique, bayside beaches.
 Documentaries have been made about the importance of conserving the area; Birds of May and books have been written.